Chicago cancels classes after union backs remote learning

 CHICAGO (AP) — Leaders of Chicago Public Schools canceled classes Wednesday after the teachers union voted to switch to remote learning due to the surge in COVID-19 cases, the latest development in an escalating battle over pandemic safety protocols in the nation's third-largest school district.

-Chicago has rejected a districtwide return to remote instruction, saying it was disastrous for children’s learning and mental health.
-But the union argued the district’s safety protocols are lacking and both teachers and students are vulnerable.
+Chicago has rejected a districtwide return to remote instruction, saying it was disastrous for children’s learning and mental health, and the status of instruction for the rest of the week was in limbo.
+The union argued the district’s safety protocols are lacking and both teachers and students are vulnerable.

-Students had returned to class Monday in Chicago after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
+Students in the roughly 350,000-student district had returned to class Monday in Chicago after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
 School districts nationwide have grappled with the same issue, with most opting to stay open while ramping up virus testing, tweaking protocols and making other real-time adjustments in response to the shifting pandemic.

+Chicago Teachers Union President Jesse Sharkey said the union planned to meet Wednesday afternoon with district officials.
+But he said teachers don’t want to return to in-person instruction until the current omicron-driven surge has subsided.

+“We’d rather be in our classes teaching, we’d rather have the schools open.
+What we are saying though is that right now we’re in the middle of a major surge, it is breaking all the records and hospitals are full,” he said during a Wednesday morning news conference with other union officials, teachers and parents.

 “We are deeply concerned about this decision but even more concerned about its impact on the health, safety, and well-being of our students and families," the district said in a statement.